LE7ELS001/CART-315/Process/Journal.md

      width="500">

 ### What I Learned
-I learned that rewards play a crucial role in motivating exploration, but not all rewards are equally meaningful.
-Permanent upgrades create a stronger sense of value compared to simple progression mechanics.
+I learned that rewards play a crucial role in motivating exploration.
+When rewards are designed properly, players are willing to explore even when it is not required for progression.

+However, I also realized that not all rewards carry the same value.
+Some rewards are short-term, such as restoring health, while others are long-term, such as permanent upgrades.
+There are also rewards that mainly function as progression tools, like keys that lead to new areas or further rewards.

+Because of this, it is important to balance effort and reward.
+The challenge or effort required from the player should feel proportional to the value of the reward.
+For example, if a player overcomes multiple obstacles or risks, the reward should feel meaningful, such as a permanent upgrade, rather than a simple temporary benefit.
+Permanent rewards tend to create a stronger sense of value and impact on future gameplay.

 I also found that exploration becomes more engaging when it is indirect.
 When players interact with the environment for another purpose, such as combat, discovery can happen naturally as a byproduct rather than a deliberate action.
-This creates a more surprising and less forced experience.
+This creates a more surprising and organic experience.

 ### Next Steps
 For the next step, I want to shift my focus toward level design.